scokobro/professional-identity/profIdent-draft1.md

 ### The Broadcast Act{-}

 Identified by Kaye as an obvious political pressure point.
 Takaichi Sanae statements during 2015/6.
-Kaye suggests some 3rd party regulator equivalent to the US Federal Communications Commission(FCC).
-Such a body did exist briefly for a few days during the period between the passing of the Broadcast Act and the end of the US occupation, when it was the bodies first and most significant act was to dissolve itself, returning control of broadcasting to a ministry.
-So while there is a precedent for such a body, it is not altogether a promising one.
+Kaye suggests some third party regulator equivalent to the US Federal Communications Commission(FCC).
+Such a body, the Radio Regulatory Commission (RRC), did exist for just over one year during the period between the passing of the Broadcast Act and the end of the US occupation; the body's two most significant acts were to grant a broadcast licence to Japan's first commercial broadcaster, Nippon TV, and then to dissolve itself, returning control of broadcasting to a ministry (at that time the Ministry of Posts, _Yūsei-shō_).[@Ito:2010a, Ch2] So, while there is a precedent for such a body, it is not altogether a promising one.

+What are the problems with the Broadcast Act?

+#### Article 4{-}

+This article is divided into two sections, the first deals with programming content, the second with encouraging broadcasters to provide services for the visually impaired.
+It is the first section which Kaye refers to.

+> (Editing and Other Matters of the Broadcast Programs of Domestic Broadcasting, etc.)
+>
+> The broadcaster shall comply with the matters provided for in the following items when editing the broadcast programs of domestic broadcasting or domestic and international broadcasting (hereinafter referred to as “domestic broadcasting, etc.”):\
+> (i) It shall not harm public safety or good morals;\
+> (ii) It shall be politically fair.\
+> (iii) Its reporting shall not distort the facts;\
+> (iv) It shall clarify the points at issue from as many angles as possible where there are conflicting opinions concerning an issue.

+#### Article 174{-}

+> (Suspension of Operations)
+> Article 174
+>
+> If the broadcaster (excluding terrestrial basic broadcasters) has violated this Act or an order or disposition based on this Act, the **Minister of Internal Affairs and Communications shall set a period within three months and shall order the suspension of the operations of the broadcasting**. (emphasis added)

 ### Newspaper Resale System & Antimonopoly Rules {-}